Speculative Decoding

 Is there a performance penalty if spec decode fails to predict correctly?

 No. Spec decode only helps if it succeeds.
 If the draft model predicts incorrectly, those tokens are rejected and re-computed correctly by the main model.
-There's no penalty — you just don't get a speedup for that particular token.
+There's no penalty.
+You just don't get a speedup for that particular token.

 Do I need to download anything extra?

 No. Draft models download automatically as "Acceleration Packs" when you download a compatible target model.
-You don't need to take any extra steps — it's all built into the normal download flow.
+You don't need to take any extra steps.
+It's all built into the normal download flow.

 What's the battery impact?